JiaoXR/Reading-Notes/《Spring技术内幕》/2-Spring IoC容器启动过程.md

 	@Nullable
 	private String[] configLocations;

+	/**
+	 * Set the config locations for this application context.
+	 * If not set, the implementation may use a default as appropriate.
+	 */
 	public void setConfigLocations(@Nullable String... locations) {
 		if (locations != null) {
 			Assert.noNullElements(locations, "Config locations must not be null");